Information Age: 2005–present: Web 2.0, social media, smartphones, digital TV

-In late 2005 the population of the Internet reached 1 billion, and 3 billion people worldwide used cell phones by the end of the decade.
-HDTV became the standard television broadcasting format in many countries by the end of the decade.
-In September and December 2006 respectively, Luxembourg and the Netherlands became the first countries to completely transition from analog to digital television.
+In late 2005, the number of people with internet access reached 1 billion, and 3 billion people worldwide used cell phones by the end of the decade.
+High-definition television became the standard television broadcasting format in many countries by the end of the decade.
+In September and December 2006, respectively, Luxembourg and the Netherlands became the first countries to completely transition from analog to digital television.
 In September 2007, a majority of U.S. survey respondents reported having broadband internet at home.
 According to estimates from the Nielsen Media Research, approximately 45.7 million U.S. households in 2006 (or approximately 40 percent of approximately 114.4 million) owned a dedicated home video game console, and by 2015, 51 percent of U.S. households owned a dedicated home video game console according to an Entertainment Software Association annual industry report.
 By 2012, over 2 billion people used the Internet, twice the number using it in 2007.
 Cloud computing had entered the mainstream by the early 2010s.
 In January 2013, a majority of U.S. survey respondents reported owning a smartphone.
-By 2016, half of the world's population was connected and as of 2020, that number has risen to 67%.
+By 2016, half of the world's population was connected, and as of 2020, that number has risen to 67%.

-Rise in digital technology use of computers
+Rise in digital technology and commercialization of computers

-In the late 1980s, less than 1% of the world's technologically stored information was in digital format, while it was 94% in 2007, with more than 99% by 2014.
+In the late 1980s, less than 1% of the world's technologically stored information was in digital format.
+By 2007, this number increased to 94%, and to more than 99% by 2014.

-It is estimated that the world's capacity to store information has increased from 2.6 (optimally compressed) exabytes in 1986, to some 5,000 exabytes in 2014 (5 zettabytes).
+Moreover, it is estimated that the world's capacity to store information in a digital form has increased from 2.6 (optimally compressed) exabytes in 1986 to approximately 5,000 exabytes in 2014 (5 zettabytes).